OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:48

-Be perfect, therefore, as your heavenly Father is perfect.
+Therefore, strive to be as perfect just as your heavenly Father is perfect.